awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-deliverability-dashboard-campaign-delivery.md

 + **Inbox placement** – The percentage of emails sent from the campaign that arrived in recipients' inboxes \(as opposed to their junk mail folders\)\.
 + **Spam placement** – The percentage of emails sent from the campaign that arrived in recipients' junk mail folders\.
 + **Read** – The percentage of emails that were opened by their recipients\.
-+ **Read and deleted** – The percentage of emails that were opened by their recipients and subsequently deleted\.
++ **Read and deleted** – The percentage of emails that were opened by their recipients and then deleted\.
 + **Deleted** – The percentage of emails that were deleted by their recipients without being read\.

 The campaign details page also includes a larger preview of body of the email\.
 Amazon Pinpoint automatically removes identifying information from this preview image\.